WongYC-66/react-MRLibrary/my-react-app/public/docs/api_v1.md

 ---

 - current pagination = 50 items per page
-- paginated data not detailed, but as much as what you see in unofficial-library page
+- paginated data are not in detail, but as much as what you see in unofficial-library page
 - optional query params, if not labelled, please refer to dropdown option at unofficial-library